serenity-is/docs/tutorials/movies/adding_movie_genres.md

 ```

 By adding the `[LookupScript]` attribute to the `GenreRow` class, you're specifying that a lookup script is associated with the Genre table.

+> Note that lookups are only recommended for small tables that change rarely.
+For large or frequently modified ones, don't define a LookupScript and prefer `ServiceLookupEditor` which works via List service calls.

 After making this change, rebuild your project and launch the application.
 Once you've logged in, open the developer console by pressing F12 in your browser.